avirene/CV/README.md

 #### Strong Analytical Skills

-As a Software Developer, I ask questions that help me see a bigger picture of an application as early as possible in order to structure classes and methods clearly.
+As a Software Developer, I ask questions that help me see a bigger picture of an application as early as possible in order to make better informed decisions on features and tech stack and structure classes and methods clearly.

 As a Business Analyst, I elicited customers' requirements by interviewing, clarifying and paraphrasing.
 I analysed this data and created structured specifications, models and diagrams.
 We switched between Waterfall and Agile methodologies depending on the project needs.